daveWid/Owl/README.md

 ## Hacking

 If you use a different framework than those currently supported fork this repo and add those files.
-The only thing I as is to please use and send pull requests on the develop branch.
+The only thing I ask is to please use and send pull requests on the develop branch.

 ## License